angular-schule/website-articles/blog/2018-03-pure-immutable-operations/README.md

 ```

 This is easy to understand and super clean!
 Also the code is not going to break when more properties are added in the future.
+The ngrx example-app uses this pattern in [various places](https://github.com/ngrx/platform/blob/d1fbd35c667a80ea58b82bc28b1fd68bbdb0e659/example-app/app/books/reducers/books.ts#L78).

 # 2. Manipulating objects with `Object.assign()`

 Sometimes you want to reuse a bunch of properties from various places.
-[Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) can be very useful here:
+[Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) can be useful here:

 ```ts
 const initialState = {